Free public screening followed by moderated, expert-led discussion about opioid use disorder and related health and social issues.

 Moderator: Tim Krahn (Research Associate, Novel Tech Ethics, Faculty of Medicine, Dalhousie University, Halifax NS).

-Chris Clayton grew up in Halifax north end and has built strong community roots.
-His uncle Hoppy was instrumental with Mainline’s beginning and early on Chris became a fixed structure around the needle exchange, first as a client and now as an outreach worker.
-His many years of addiction has lead to his being incarcerated and upon his release he spent his time constructively rather than destructively by attaining his bricklaying and meat cutting trades.
-Chris worked as a volunteer medical escort at Northwood Manor and he is proving to be a strong role model for many in the community struggling with addiction and street life and plans to mentor for many years to come.
+Chris Clayton is a Peer Navigator Coordinator who is also presently working on the Law Foundation project at Mainline Needle Exchange.
+Mainline is a health promotion organization in Halifax dedicated to supporting people through harm reduction programs.
+Chris became a fixed structure there, first as a client and then as an outreach worker.
+His many years of addiction led to incarceration, and upon release hespent his time constructively rather than destructively and decided the best course of action was methadone treatment.
+Chris grew up in Halifax’s north end and has strong community roots.
+He has proven to be a strong role model for many in the community who struggle with addiction and the challenges of street life.
 Read further about Chris and his work found in this article by Julie Lawrence: "'I know them because I am them:' How Chris Clayton helps addicts."

 Karen Foster is an Associate Professor in the Department of Sociology & Social Anthropology, and holds the Canada Research Chair in Sustainable Rural Futures for Atlantic Canada.
 Her current research includes a project on occupational succession in rural families (which involves a documentary and photography component) and another on the intersections of citizenship, the work ethic and employment in rural places.
 Her past research includes studies of marginalized young people in Ottawa, youth outmigration from Atlantic Canada, precarious employment, intergenerational relations at work, and the meaning and measurement of 'productivity' in Canada.
 Karen serves on the advisory board of the Centre for Local Prosperity and was a founding member of Basic Income Nova Scotia.